spdci/payments-interoperability-layer/docs/documentation/concept/IndividualServices.md

 4. If there are any entries in the beneficiary list which do not have entries in the identifier cache, then the account identification service will attempt to find a reachable account which is associated with each entry.
 This process is as follows:

-    1. Send a request to each of the directory service adapters which are attached to the PBB asking for a resolution of the identifier(s) associated with the entry.
+    1. Send a request to each of the directory service adapters which are attached to the Payments Interoperability Layer asking for a resolution of the identifier(s) associated with the entry.

     2. Wait for a response from the directory service adapter(s).